felippemsc/falcon-backend-base-project/README.md

 This is a base project using The Falcon Web Framework

 ## TODO:
-* Nest message and category
+* Nested serialization of messages and categories
 * Include url
+* Implement pagination on Category Resource for Messages
 * Add features for printed_times and printed_once
 * Check and improve log messages (Rethink the Exception Handlers)
 * Create CI script